Common Issues

 Section titled “Cannot Find Module ‘playwright’”Error:

-Error: Cannot find module 'playwright'Cause: The agent tried to require('playwright') but Playwright is provided through MCP tools, not as an npm package.
+Error: Cannot find module 'playwright'Cause: Playwright is provided as MCP tools, not as an npm package.

 Playwright MCP Initialization Failure (EOF Error)